tinawng/Blog/content/posts/instant-chill-music.md

 On top of that, I'm to a big fan of using the *user-agent*.
 I don't know if it is 100% reliable and I want user to have to mobile UI on desktop if the browser is resized small enough.

-For CSS, i can use `media queries` but for JS I need to be smarter.
+For CSS, I can use `media queries` but for JS I need to be smarter.
 What I endup using is the same trick I used for my *Responsive Image Loader*

 ```js[index.vue ~ script]
 isMobile() {